South Island Travel Guide: Nature’s Paradise

 I say at least once because after living in this amazing island for 10 months during my New Zealand Working Holiday Visa, I would give my right arm to go back and do it again!

 The South Island is one of the most beautiful and diverse places you can visit in the world.
-There are so many things to do in the South Island, that you could easily spend a month travelling around seeing it all.
+There are so many things to do on New Zealand’s South Island, you could easily spend three months doing all of them!

 Travelling New Zealand is something that I can’t recommend enough.
 This South Island travel guide will help you enjoy exploring this amazing place as much as I did!